dustinpfister/blog_posts/_posts/threejs-examples-menus.md

 ## Making a menu system in threejs and What to know first

 There are a lot of things that you should know before getting into how to go about making a menu system with three.js.
-There is of course starting out with a basic getting starter tyoe example with threejs if you still have very little experience with threejs first.
+There is of course starting out with a [basic getting started type example with threejs](/2018/04/04/threejs-getting-started/) if you still have very little experience with threejs first.
 However beyond that it might be better to just start out with some very basic hello world type examples with the raycaster class in threejs first.

 ### Check your version numbers, and source is on Github